 Understanding Your Options

 If you are confused by the issuance of a bench warrant against you, hiring a trustworthy defense attorney may help.
-You can ask questions and allow the attorney to negotiate on your behalf with the court and with prosecutors toward an acceptable outcome for your case.
+You can ask the attorney questions and have the attorney negotiate on your behalf with the court and with prosecutors toward an acceptable outcome for your case.

 It is possible that a miscommunication between you and the court led to the bench warrant.
-Other times, circumstances beyond your control can lead to an issue that results in the warrant.
+It’s also possible that circumstances beyond your control led to an issue that results in the warrant.

 Your defense attorney can explain this issue on your behalf, potentially clearing up the problem.
 Items that can lead to a miscommunication or a missed court date include: